Purpose

 Process Timeline

-- Mid-September -- First reminder call to entire RISD community for nominations for the following year
+- October -- Call to entire RISD community for nominations for the following year

-- Mid-November -- Second and final reminder call to entire RISD community for nominations
+- November -- Second and final reminder call to entire RISD community for nominations

 - Early January -- Strategic internal review of all nominations received during prior calendar year for the following year’s Commencement